dimensionscape/windows-timer-resolution-helper/README.md

 });
 ```

-*Note: This method requires that the process remain open and does not make permanent changes to your system*
+*Note: This method requires that the process remain open and does not make permanent changes to your system
+- additionally, this does not seem to work from a seperate process on windows the latest windows 10/11*